Mountain Parks Discovery

 CALGARY | KANANASKIS | RADIUM HOT SPRINGS | NELSON | REVELSTOKE | FIELD

-Journey through 6 protected parklands, 4 mountain ranges and places with such epic names such as Valley of A Thousand Lakes and “majestic” Elk Valley as you tack to the less travelled routes and natural settings of the Rockies.
+Journey through six protected parklands, four mountain ranges and places with such epic names such as Valley of A Thousand Lakes and “majestic” Elk Valley as you take to the less travelled routes.
+Along the way, you’ll be immersed in the beautiful settings of the Rockies.
+From local attractions like hot springs to secluded walking and hiking trails, you’ll feel replenished and at one with nature throughout your journey.

 - The rolling grasslands and ranches of Kananaskis